 Once submitted, the Dean reviews applicants and recommends two faculty for participation to the Director of the Center for Diversity and Gender Studies by March 17th.
 If more than two in the college apply, the Dean ranks the applicants and sends all applications.

-- Feminist Pedagogy in the Classroom
+- Inclusive Pedagogical Practices in the Classroom

 - Infusing Diversity into the Curriculum

 - Culturally Responsive Teaching

 The MCTRI is a compilation of activities including presentations, small group/full group of dialogue and discussions about infusing multicultural content and inclusive pedagogical practices.
 In addition, participants learn about course evaluation and assessment, practices.
 Discussions are facilitated by guest scholar(s) and a variety of Texas State faculty.

 Continental breakfast, lunch, snacks and refreshments are provided.

 Completion certificates will be given to participants who attend all five days, turned in the multicultural course assessment instrument, and transformed syllabus.
 Additionally, the Director of CDGS will send letters to the Chair and Dean of the respective departments indicating completion of the Institute.

 - The CDGS Advisory Council will review your documents and send a recommendation for a multicultural designation of the course.

 - The Director of the Center for Diversity and Gender Studies will send the Advisory Council recommendation and course documents through the Chair to the Dean for approval to officially add the multicultural designation in the schedule and/or catalog.